Delete Files and Directories in Linux Terminal

 Conclusion

-At this point, you have learned to Delete Files and Directories in the Linux Command Line Terminal with rm and rmdir commands.
+At least, you have learned to Delete Files and Directories in Linux Terminal with rm and rmdir commands.
 The guide includes the following subjects:

 • Delete a Single File, Multiple Files, Specific File Types, All files in a Directory, Delete a File in a Specific Directory, and Delete Hidden Files.